ermouth/couchbox/README.md

 if the `couchbox/api` config key has `"fallback"` property with an URL, Couchbox proxies all unrecognized requests to the URL given.
 The `"hostKey"` property overrides `Host` header for proxied requests.

+Exclamation mark `!` character is used in config keys to overcome CouchDB config parser block for slashes.

 ### Request object